Iyad87/ghost-helm/README.md

 There are six different jobs which can be used to install/uninstall Ghost on eks cluster.
 So trigger the pipeline in gitlab repo to deploy ghost onto an environment

-For Reference, click on the play button shown in the picture to deploy ghost on eks cluster:
+For Reference, click on the play button shown in the picture to deploy ghost on eks cluster in staging:

 ![Workloads](images/pipeline.png)